Thomas Meighan: Hollywood scandals

 Meighan was involved in some of the more scandalous moments of silent film history, albeit as a helping hand.
 He was the sole witness to Jack Pickford and Olive Thomas's secretive wedding in New Jersey on October 25, 1916.

-In March 1923, Douglas Gerrad, in need of help bailing his friend Rudolph Valentino out of jail for bigamy, called a fellow Irishman named Dan O'Brien who happened to be with Meighan at the time.
+In March 1923, Douglas Gerrard, in need of help bailing his friend Rudolph Valentino out of jail for bigamy, called a fellow Irishman named Dan O'Brien who happened to be with Meighan at the time.
 Meighan barely knew Valentino but put up a large chunk of the bail money, and with the help of June Mathis and George Melford, Valentino was freed.

 Florida

-In the mid-1920s, Meighan became obsessed with Florida after talks with his realtor brother James E. Meighan.
+In the mid-1920s, Meighan became interested in Florida after talks with his realtor brother James E. Meighan.
 He bought property in Ocala, Florida in 1925.
 In 1927, he built a home in New Port Richey, Florida, where he was to spend his winters.
 He intended to shoot his film We're All Gamblers there; however, filming was moved to Miami.

 The Meighans hoped to draw other celebrities to the area.
 On July 1, 1926, The Meighan Theatre opened with a screening of Meighan's movie The New Klondike.
 Meighan was not present but sent a congratulatory telegram.

 In 1930, sound was added to the theatre.
 Meighan appeared this time, pushing the button to start the sound.
 The theatre closed in 1934, a victim of the Depression.
 It reopened in 1938 under the name The New Port Richey Theatre.
 The theatre is still open as a community playhouse, under the name Richey Suncoast Theatre.

 Death

 In 1934, Meighan was diagnosed with cancer.
 The following year, he underwent surgery at Doctors Hospital in Manhattan.
-He succumbed to cancer at 9:10 pm on July 8, 1936, passing away at his home in Great Neck, New York.
+He succumbed to cancer at 9:10 pm on July 8, 1936, at his home in Great Neck, New York.
 Many of his family were present.

 Meighan was originally buried at Calvary Cemetery in Queens.
 After resting there for almost a year, his remains were moved to a family plot at Saint Mary Cemetery in Meighan's hometown of Pittsburgh.